Who in the world am I? Ah, thats the great puzzle”

 Since 2003, PTI UK has supported thousands of young people who have experienced disadvantage and isolation, helping them to build futures that reflect their strengths, identities, and aspirations.

-Our work is rooted in relational justice, equity, neurodiversity-affirming practice, and system-level change, emphasising the interconnectedness of individuals, relationships, and communities.
+Our work is rooted in social and relational justice, equity, inclusive practice and system-level change, emphasising the interconnectedness of individuals, relationships, and communities.
 By strengthening these connections, we create opportunities for young people to thrive in environments that value their voices and contributions.

 Alice’s Wonderland: Exploring Identity & Disrupting Narratives